 After including carbon-neutral certification fees and the cost of offsetting emissions that were impractical or impossible to eliminate on-farm, such as biogenic methane, the results show that producing carbon-neutral dairy products has the potential to increase farm profit by up to 15% if a fair share of the price premium is returned to the farmer.

-New Our Land and Water research into how value chains can reward sustainable land-use practice will begin in 2020.
+New Our Land and Water research is looking into how value chains can reward sustainable land-use practice.

 For more information, see: